MeeshCompBio/Random_Python_Scripts/Intro_to_Python_Packages/README.md

 Hi
 Hi
 ```
-The resulting output will a "Hi" on each line with repect to the nuber used in the function
+The resulting output will show a "Hi" on each line with respect to the number used in the function
 ## Installing python packages
 There are multiple ways to install a python package, but the most popular method is to use pip
 ```bash